 • Jesse is leading the East Bay in addressing the housing crisis, building more new housing in Berkeley than the city has seen in decades, and approving hundreds of new affordable homes.

-• Led his city in building its largest ever affordable housing development, and making its biggest ever investment in tenant protections—keeping hundreds of renters in their homes.
+• Led his city in building its largest ever affordable housing development, and making its biggest ever investment in tenant protections—keeping hundreds of renters in their homes and safe from eviction.

 Jesse on KQED